Jama Masjid, Fatehpur Sikri: Architecture

 The Jama Masjid is situated on the highest point of the rocky ridge on which the Fatehpur Sikri site is located.
 It is placed on an elevated plinth, built in order to provide a level surface.
 The mosque complex is surrounded by enclosure walls; just outside the southern wall is a large baoli (octagonal step-well).
 Similar to the rest of Fatehpur Sikri, the mosque is made of locally-quarried red sandstone.
 It also employs yellow sandstone, marble, and slate for decoration, and features Persian and Arabic calligraphy.

 At the time of its construction, the mosque was the largest in Mughal India.
 It represents a fusion of Islamic, Hindu, and Jain architecture, with a marked Gujarati influence.
-Asher asserts that the mosque draws elements from the Jama Masjid at Mandu, and the Jama Masjid at Chanderi, both pre-Mughal structures.
+Catherine Asher asserts that the mosque draws elements from the Jama Masjid at Mandu, and the Jama Masjid at Chanderi, both pre-Mughal structures.
 Alfieri also sees an inspiration from pre-Mughal Jama Masjids, but instead cites those at Atala and Champaner.